artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab4/README.md

 </p>

 **TASK 2:**
 Compare the Verilog code for the extended SoC ([src_FPU](https://drive.google.com/file/d/1199soZSgC8ZiqvnQjMRLNSkZAyRviOb5/view?usp=sharing)) with the original SoC.
+You can view the instructions explained at time 6:29 of the video provided in step 3 above ([PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=388)) about how to add instructions to the VeeR core.

+to
 ## Exercise 3
 In this exercise you will test a program with floating point operations, using the extended SoC.
 Follow the next steps: